 The most severe and dangerous of these symptoms tend to only happen to individuals who have been taking high doses of the drug for a very long time and/or those who quit taking the drug suddenly without tapering off.
 However, severe symptoms can appear even after a small decrease in the dose.
-There have even been cases of people dying from seizures caused by benzodiazepine withdrawal, as well as of people taking their own lives due to sudden and intense suicidal thoughts and urges.
+This is why it is highly recommended that individuals not attempt to quit “cold turkey,” or attempt to detox on their own.

 It’s much more common for individuals to experience more mild withdrawal symptoms, particularly anxiety.
 Benzodiazepine medications like Xanax are known for their tendency to cause a condition called “rebound anxiety,” which is a bout of anxiety that is more intense than what the person experienced before starting the medication.
 People can end up having intense panic attacks, which can make it very difficult to resist the temptation to take more Xanax.
-This is a serious problem considering that relapse rates for any drug addiction range from 40-60 percent.
+This is why it is important to seek the help of qualified addiction treatment specialists.

 There isn’t a typical timeline that Xanax withdrawal follows since a tapered approach is generally used with benzodiazepine withdrawal.
 Oftentimes, individuals who are addicted to Xanax are switched to a longer-acting benzodiazepine and then slowly tapered off that medication over a period of weeks or months.
 A tapered approach can largely reduce or even eliminate withdrawal symptoms.

-The goal of medically assisted detox is to make the withdrawal period as comfortable as possible for the client.
+Medical detox is highly recommended for individuals struggling with addiction to benzodiazepines, like Xanax, who are ready to get on the road to recovery.
+The goal of a medical detox is to make the withdrawal period as comfortable as possible for the individual.
 Any symptoms that appear are treated with nonaddictive medications.
-For those addicted to Xanax, other anti-anxiety medications are likely to be administered to control this likely symptom.
-The individual can also be constantly monitored for seizures and suicidal ideation.
+The individual can also be constantly monitored for seizures and other potentially life-threatening emergencies.